computerworxdev/server-scripts/Rocky8-LAMP/README.md

 ## Troubleshooting & Notes

 - The script is intended for fresh installations.
 Running on a system with existing configurations may lead to unexpected results.
-- Certbot installation is included but commented out by default.
-Uncomment the relevant